+1 and a half day Masterclass

-3 half-day intensive programme £400.00 per person - including materials.
+£320.00 per person - including online discount and materials.

-Teams who attend with 3 or more colleagues will receive a 20% discount per person.
+Teams who attend with 3 or more colleagues will receive an additional 15% discount per person.

 Who can Apply:

 This training is for CAMHS professionals and other healthcare professionals (e.g. Paediatricians, OTs, GPs, etc.) who may come in contact with children and young people with ARFID in the course of their work.